-E72 Death benefits.
-Salary is paid up through the date of death.
-The estates of deceased faculty and unclassified professional employees receive payment for earned annual leave through the date of death, as authorized by current Kansas Board of Regents policy for separated employees.
+E72 Death benefits. (amended per BOR 12/2005) Salary is paid up through the date of death.
+The estates of deceased faculty and unclassified professionals receive payment for earned leave through the date of death, as authorized by current Kansas Board of Regents policy for separated employees.

 Health, Life Insurance, and Compensation (See KSU PPM, Chapter 4820 for further information, forms, and related links.)